it-novum/openITCOCKPIT-documentation/en/docs/additional/troubleshooting.md

 To ensure that the Mod-Gearman Worker is installed on your openITCOCKPIT Server execute `apt-get install openitcockpit-mod-gearman-worker-go-local`

-If this does not resolve the issue, please take a look at the [Mod-Gearman section](/additional/mod-gearman/) for more information
+If this does not resolve the issue, please take a look at the [Mod-Gearman section](/additional/mod-gearman/) for more information.

 ### Grafana is missing